awsdocs/aws-freertos-docs/doc_source/userguide/dev-tester-prereqs.md

 ## Download Amazon FreeRTOS<a name="download-afr"></a>

 You can download the version of Amazon FreeRTOS that you want to test from [GitHub](https://github.com/aws/amazon-freertos)\.
+See the [ README\.md](https://github.com/aws/amazon-freertos/blob/master/README.md) file for instructions\.
 Windows has a path length limitation of 260 characters\.
 The path structure of Amazon FreeRTOS is many levels deep, so if you are using Windows, keep your file paths under the 260\-character limit\.
 For example, clone Amazon FreeRTOS to `C:\AFreeRTOS` rather than `C:\Users\username\programs\projects\AmazonFreeRTOS\`\.

 ## Download IDT for Amazon FreeRTOS<a name="download-dev-tester-afr"></a>

 Every version of Amazon FreeRTOS has a corresponding version of IDT for Amazon FreeRTOS for performing qualification tests\.
-Download the appropriate version of IDT for Amazon FreeRTOS from [Download IDT v1\.4\.0 for Amazon FreeRTOS 201908\.00](dev-test-versions-afr.md)\.
+Download the appropriate version of IDT for Amazon FreeRTOS from [Download IDT v1\.5\.0 for Amazon FreeRTOS 201910\.00](dev-test-versions-afr.md)\.

 Extract IDT for Amazon FreeRTOS into a location on the file system where you have read and write permissions\.
 Due to a path length limitation, on Microsoft Windows, extract IDT for Amazon FreeRTOS into a root directory like `C:\` or `D:\`\.